IPO Investing Demystified, All about IPO, IPO investing strategy

 Should You Invest in Every IPO?

 No. Not all IPOs are created equal.
 At Nemi Wealth, we follow a quality over quantity approach.
 A strong business model, reasonable valuation, and transparent promoters are our non-negotiables.
+If you wish to invest in IPOs, click below:

-We classify IPOs as:
+We classify them as:

 • Invest: Clear fundamentals + pricing edge